QuentinRa/blog.quentinra.dev/operating-systems/webservers/apache/wamp.md

 * Restart Wamp

 ➡️ If you used a real domain, your browser may try to load it...

+#### Update WAMP server

+Use either of the download links and find the **update** section/folder.
+Download the updater, run it, and you're done.

+⚠️ Ensure you're downloading the update and not the installer.

+#### Install a new PHP version

+Use either of the download links and find the **addons > PHP** section/folder.
+Download the PHP version you want and install it.

+* Left-click on the wamp icon
+* PHP
+* Version
+* Select yours
+* Restart Wamp
 </div></div>

 <hr class="sep-both">